-For the current year, complete part A of Form T2038(IND), Investment Tax Credit (Individuals) and enter the amount of your credit on line 412 of Schedule 1 of your income tax return.
+For the current year, fill in the appropriate parts of Form T2038(IND), Investment Tax Credit (Individuals) and enter the amount of your credit on line 412 of Schedule 1 of your income tax return.

 You can carry back the credit you earn for up to three years and use it to reduce your federal tax.
-To do this, complete Part B of form T2038(IND).
+To do this, complete Part E of form T2038(IND).

-You can carry forward for up to 20 years credits earned in tax years that end after 1997.
-Submit form T2038(IND) with your tax return.
+You can carry forward credits earned in tax years that end after 1997 for up to 20 years.
+To do this, submit form T2038(IND) with your tax return.